Dimer Models and Conformal Structures: Methods from Geometric Analysis

 Then either $h$ is piecewise affine in $\Omega$ with $\nabla h \in \mathscr{P}\bigcup\mathscr{Q}\bigcup\mathscr{G}$, or else there is a liquid domain $\LL \subset \Omega$ and $\nabla h: \LL\to N^\circ\setminus \mathscr G$ is a proper map, i.e. $\partial \LL$ is frozen.

 In particular, when $\LL \neq \emptyset$ all properties from Theorems \ref{First.thm} and \ref{thm:main2} hold for the minimizer $h$ and the liquid domain $\LL$.

 Similarly, if $q \in \Gg$ is a gas point for $\sigma$, then there is a non-empty gas domain $U_q \subset \Omega$ with $\nabla h \equiv q$ in $U_q$. \end{Thm} In the case where $N$ is not a triangle, we will show in Section \ref{sec:topology} that the conclusions of Theorem \ref{thm:h:proper} hold under an extra condition on $h_0$, that it should be oriented in the sense of Definition \ref{def:extremalorient}, c.f.
 Theorem \ref{thm:h:proper2}.
+For an illustration of this concept in the case of domino tilings see Figure \ref{fig:OrientedCorner}.
 We conjecture that Theorem \ref{thm:h:proper} holds for all surface tensions $\sigma$ and gradient constraints $N$ from \eqref{Pst}, without assuming that the natural boundary value $h_0$ is oriented, and plan to return to these questions in a future work.
-Similarly, we expect that in the setting of Theorem \ref{thm:liquid:affine} the minimiser is always finitely piecewise affine outside $\LL$.
+Similarly, we expect that in the setting of Theorem \ref{thm:liquid:affine} the minimizer is always finitely piecewise affine outside $\LL$.

-The issue with Theorem \ref{thm:h:proper} is that due to the singular behaviour of the surface tension $\sigma\,$ e.g. as in \eqref{flat}, there are no general methods to analyse the boundary behaviour of the minimisers $h$.
+The issue with Theorem \ref{thm:h:proper} is that due to the singular behaviour of the surface tension $\sigma\,$ e.g. as in \eqref{flat}, there is no general method to analyse the boundary behaviour of the minimizers $h$.
 To remedy this we introduce the notion of {\it frozen extensions} for the pairs $(\Omega, h_0)$, see Definition \ref{oldold}.
 Using these with Theorem \ref{thm:DeS22}, due to De Silva and Savin \cite{DeS10}, we prove Theorem \ref{thm:h:proper} in Section \ref{sec:topology}.

 Combining now the previous themes leads us back to Theorem \ref{Second.thm}.
-To prove the Theorem and the universal geometry of frozen boundaries, we first apply the relation \eqref{specrel} to construct a solution to the Beltrami equation \eqref{beltrami2345}.
-Next, for the lozenges model $\mu_{\sigma}(z) \equiv z$, so that one can use the procedure described in \eqref{belt478} - \eqref{general}, giving us a solution to the Euler-Lagrange equation $ \,\text{div}\, \big(\nabla \sigma_{_{Lo}}(\nabla \,h^\star)\big)= 0$ in $\LL$.
+To prove the Theorem and the universal geometry of frozen boundaries, we first apply the relation \eqref{unisol} to construct a solution to the Beltrami equation \eqref{beltrami2345}.
+Next, for the lozenges model the coefficient function $\mu_{\sigma}(z) \equiv z$ in Equation \eqref{beltrami2345}, so that one can use the procedure described in \eqref{belt478} - \eqref{general}, giving us a solution to the Euler-Lagrange equation $ \,\text{div}\, \big(\nabla \sigma_{_{Lo}}(\nabla \,h^\star)\big)= 0$ in $\LL$.
 These with Theorem \ref{First.thm} give detailed information on how to attach on $\partial \LL$ polygonal sides which make a natural domain $\Omega$, and extend $h^\star$ from \eqref{general} to have natural boundary values on $\partial \Om$.